 We take pride in providing outstanding health care in a compassionate and caring environment.
 If you have experienced a problem with any Facey Medical Group service, we want to fix it.
 If you have a minor concern, we encourage you to contact your doctor's office directly and speak with a member of the administrative team there.
 If you're still having trouble, please call our Customer Service team toll-free at 855-359-6323 for additional assistance.
-Formal complaints and grievances may be submitted confidentially by emailing us with details about your issue.
+Formal complaints may be submitted confidentially by emailing us with details about your issue.

 With 10 office locations and two immediate care centers in the San Fernando, Santa Clarita and Simi Valleys, you can find Facey Medical Group care wherever is most convenient for you.
 Whether at home or work, we probably have an office close by.

 Our hours of operation vary between individual offices.
 Most offer extended hours on select days for adult primary care and pediatric services.
 To see the hours of operation for a particular office, click on a location's name within our locations directory.

 Yes.
 It's easy to view maps and get driving directions to the Facey clinic of your choice.
 Visit our locations page page and choose the location you wish to visit, then click the "Maps & Directions" link in the Office Information section of the page.